ClarkHobbie/elan/README.md

 elan is about trust.
 The implicit question it asks is: should I trust this person?

 # Details
+## Terminology
+### Principal
+In elan discussions, a Principal is a person who has direct experience with people who interest you, or a person who just a person who has relationships with people who do have direct knowledge.

+### Relation
+In elan, relations tie two principals together.
+This relation has a level of trust associated with it, from the source principal's perspective, and whether the relation takes the form of direct experience or if it is, itself, a recommendation.

+## TrustStore
+A truststore is where elan stores it's trust information.
+It uses it in performing most operations.

 ## Commands
 In elan, a command takes the form of